sachingupta63/Teacher-Attendance-App/README.md

-# This is a Teacher Attendance App
+# This is a Attendance App

 Through this you can take the attendence of the class.I used firebase for the database, also have the authentication feature, having three modules Admin, Teacher, and Students.